AAGA City Open tee times finalized

-The Attleboro Area Golf Association announced its tee time for the first round and second round of this week's City Open.
+The Attleboro Area Golf Association announced its tee times for the first and second rounds of this week's City Open.

 The City Open kicks off on Thursday, with the first tee time slotted for 7 a.m. at Foxboro Country Club.
-All entrants will tee off from the Blues.
+All entrants will tee off from the blue tees.

 Round 1 tee times